cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

 Example Publish and Subscribe
 =============================
-Consider a flow that modifies a database, and at the same time publishes a notification to a topic.
+Consider a flow that modifies a dataset, and at the same time publishes a notification to a topic.

-If it were to publish to a Kafka topic, a problem can arise as there is no guarantee that the Kafka notification will be published only after the database commit:
+**If it were to publish to a Kafka topic,** a problem can arise as there is no guarantee that the Kafka notification will be published only after the dataset commit:

-**Kafka Topic Example**
+**Kafka Topic Example (Non-transactional)**

 ::